miirshe/Miirshe/README.md

 <h1 align="center">Hi 👋, I'm Miirshe</h1>
+<h5>I`m web developer with two years of professional experience.
+Proficient in front-end and back-end development, with a strong understanding of web technologies and best practices.
+Detail-oriented and collaborative, able to effectively communicate with clients and team members to deliver high-quality results.
+Committed to staying up-to-date with the latest industry trends and continuously expanding knowledge and skills.</h5>
 <h3 align="center">A passionate frontend developer from Somalia</h3>

 - 🔭 I’m currently working on **FrontEnd developer**